qgis/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

 |moderate| |FA| Creating the dynamic header
 -------------------------------------------------------------------------------

-* First step is that you insert a rectangle which will be the header with the |addBasicShape| :sup:`Add Shape` Item.
+* Insert a rectangle which will contain the header with the |addBasicShape| :sup:`Add Shape` button.
   In the :guilabel:`Items` panel enter the name ``header``.
 * Again, go to the :guilabel:`Item Properties` and open the menu :guilabel:`Position and Size`.
 Using the |dataDefineOn| :sup:`Data defined override` choose the ``@rg_layout_margin`` variable for ``X`` as well as for ``Y``.
 The width is defined by the expression